Long Island Motorcycle Accident Lawyer

 About the Law Office of Stephanie G. Ovadia

-The Law Office of Stephanie G. Ovadia is a law firm located in South Hempstead, New York.
-The Long Island law firm primarily focuses on personal injury and entertainment-related matters.
+The Law Office of Stephanie G. Ovadia is a law firm located in East Meadow, New York.
+The Long Island law firm primarily focuses on personal injury matters.
 For more than three decades, Stephanie Ovadia assisted clients proceed in a variety of legal matters, including motorcycle accidents, wrongful death lawsuits, and slip and falls.

 REQUEST A FREE CONSULTATION